EricClaeys/zwo-darkgen/README.md

-# ZWO SkyCam
+# ZWO Darkgen

-SkyCam module is an abstration layer for Python [zwoasi](https://github.com/stevemarple/python-zwoasi) binding.
+Darkgen is a dark frame library generator for ZWO cameras intended for use with [allsky](https://github.com/thomasjacquin/allsky).
+It is derived from [zwo-skycam](https://github.com/filiparag/zwo-skycam), an abstration layer for Python [zwoasi](https://github.com/stevemarple/python-zwoasi) binding.

 ## Installation

-This library is mainly intended to be run on Raspbery Pi 3.
-It should work on other similar ARM platforms without any hiccups, but your mileage may vary.
+This tool was developed on `x86_64` and should run on any posix-like platform for which the ZWO SDK is available, but your mileage may vary.

 ### Prerequisites

+If you are using this with an allsky installation, simply point the tool at the library.
+Otherwise, fetch the SDK from [ZWO](https://astronomy-imaging-camera.com/software-drivers).

 Updating repositories